COSD-PANDA/short-term-rental-lottery/README.md

-# City of San Diego short-term rental license lottery
+# City of San Diego STRO license lottery

 This project contains the data and scripts for the City of San Diego's Tier 4 Short-Term Residential Occupancy license lottery.